ClinicWave/clinicwave-documentation/clinicwave-overview-11.md

 - `UserType` will have a one-to-one relationship with the `User` entity.

 ### Document Entity and Document Type
-- The `Document` entity was introduced, which will have fields like document ID, document URL, and content (byte array).
+- The `Document` entity was introduced, which will have fields like id, user ID, title, description, path, and, documentKey.
 - Before implementing the `Document` entity, authentication entities were covered.

 ### Authentication Entities